centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 -  Scheduling options for jobs that generate reports
 -  Communication between Centreon & the reporting server
 -  Notification parameters for Centreon MBI administrators
--  Data to agregate & retention (ETL)
+-  Data to aggregate and retention (ETL)

 ### Notification options